elastisys/compliantkubernetes/docs/compliantkubernetes/operator-manual/maintenance.md

 In order to free you of the burden of keeping track of when to upgrade the various components, new versions of Complaint Kubernetes are regularly release.
 When a new version is released, it becomes available as a [tagged release](https://github.com/elastisys/compliantkubernetes-apps/tags) in the github repo.

-> Before upgrading to a new release, please review the [changelog](https://github.com/elastisys/compliantkubernetes-apps/blob/main/CHANGELOG.md) if possible, apply the upgrade to a staging environment before updgrading any environments with production data.
+> Before upgrading to a new release, please review the [changelog](https://github.com/elastisys/compliantkubernetes-apps/blob/main/CHANGELOG.md) if possible, apply the upgrade to a staging environment before upgrading any environments with production data.

 ### Upgrading compliantkubernetes-apps